Skip to main content Skip to footer

 What happens next?

-Members of Parliament will debate the Bill for the first time on Friday 29th November.
+Members of Parliament debated the Bill for the first time on Friday 29th November.
 This is known as the Bill’s “second reading”.
+MPs voted to proceed with the Bill, which means it will now go to Committee Stage, where parliamentarians examine it line-by-line.

 Find out more about how laws are made in our plain-language explainer.